Ecommerce: Admin Setup and Configuration Guide

 - Order Reconciliation – This is the update process to reconcile (cancel, edit) orders that have been previously processed.

-Response Type: CSV – CAKE currently supports product feeds in CSV format.
+Response Type: CSV or XML – CAKE currently supports product feeds in CSV or XML format.

 Mapping Set – When you create a new mapping set they are automatically saved in this drop down.
 That mapping set can then be leveraged in future imports when the formats match the same mapping.
 To create a new mapping name, select Add new mapping set.